 7.3.1 The specimen in its holder shall be suspended vertically in the cabinet in such a manner that the entire length of the specimen is exposed and the lower end is 3/4 inch above the top of the gas burner.
-The apparatus shall be set in a draft free area.
+The apparatus shall be set up in a draft free area.

-7.3.2 Prior to inserting the specimen into the cabinet, the burner flame shall be adjusted by means of the nozzle valve on the burner to give a flame height of 1 1/2 inches ( $\pm .2$ inch).
-The burner shall be fully open and the air supply to the burner shut off.
-The flame height is obtained by adjusting the valve so that the tip (tip) of the flame is level with the tip of the metal prong specified for adjustment of flame height.
-It is an important evaluation that the flame height be adjusted with the burner flame in line with the tip of the metal prong.
-After inserting the specimen, the burner flame shall be fully opened, and the burner flame applied vertically to the lower edge of the specimen for 12 seconds ( $\pm .2$ second) and then turned off.
+7.3.2 Prior to inserting the specimen, the pilot flame shall be adjusted to approximately 1/8 inch in height measured from its lowest point to the tip.
+The burner flame shall be adjusted by means of the needle valve in the base of the burner to give a flame height of 1 1/2 inches ( $\pm$ 1/16 inch) with the stopcock fully open and the air supply to the burner shut off and taped.
+The 1 1/2 inch flame height is obtained by adjusting the valve so that the uppermost portion (tip) of the flame is level with the tip of the metal prong (see Figure B).
+It is an important aspect of the evaluation that the flame height be adjusted with the tip of the flame level with the tip of the metal prong.
+After inserting the specimen, the stopcock shall be fully opened, and the burner flame applied vertically at the middle of the lower edge of the specimen for 12 seconds ( $\pm$ .2 second) and the burner turned off.
 The cabinet door shall remain shut during testing.